Affect Recognition in Conversations Using Large Language Models: Experimental Setup

+For evaluation metrics, we follow the criteria established by the Audio/Visual Emotion Challenge and Workshop challenge (AVEC2016) \citep{avec2016} and perform binary classification on the dialogue level.
+Interviewees with PHQ$8\geq10$ is considered \textit{Depressed} and PHQ$8<10$ is considered \textit{Not Depressed}.
+Since patients with PHQ-8 score of 5 to 9 are defined to show mild depressive symptoms \citep{Kroenke2008-qm} but considered \textit{Not Depressed} in the dataset, we add information about PHQ-8 level definition and quantisation criteria to the prompt to establish an aligned diagnosis standard (Table \ref{tab:prompt-design}) for the model.

-Notably, the test set labels for DAIC-WOZ became available two years after the AVEC2016 challenge.
-Participants in the AVEC2016 challenge \citep{daicwoz-baseline-1,daicwoz-baseline-2} and subsequent research efforts \citep{daicwoz-baseline-3,daicwoz-sota} primarily focused on optimising the F1 score for the \textit{Depressed} class in the development set.
-Thus, our comparison with SOTA results encompasses different works and metrics, as detailed in Table \ref{tab:supervised-sotas}.
+Notably, participants in the AVEC2016 challenge \citep{daicwoz-baseline-1,daicwoz-baseline-2} and subsequent research efforts \citep{daicwoz-baseline-3,daicwoz-sota} primarily focused on optimising the F1 score of the \textit{Depressed} class.
+We report this metric in Section \ref{sec:results-and-discussions} for direct comparison and also include the F1 score of the \textit{Not Depressed} in Appendix \ref{sec:detailed-results}.